Louis-Ulysse Chopard establishes a high-precision watchmaking factory in Sonvilier, in the Jura region of Switzerland.

 The Manufacture leaves the centre of Geneva for the Meyrin-Geneva site.

-Chopard develops an additional focus, this time on jewellery and watches for ladies.
+Chopard develops an additional focus, this time on jewelry and watches for ladies.

 Creation of the first Happy Diamonds watch: around the movement, mobile diamonds slide and spin freely between two transparent sapphire crystals.